pyccel/pyccel/tutorial/ndarrays.md

     pyccel:
      |error [semantic]: ex.py [6]| Attempt to reallocate an array which is being used by another variable (a)
     ```
-    this limitations is set due to the fact that we need to free the previous data when trying to reallocate an ndarray which in this case will cause the data that the **b** view point to the becaume inacessible.
+    This limitation is set since we need to free the previous data when are trying to reallocate the ndarray, which in this case will cause the data where the view **b** point to became inaccessible.

 ### Slicing and indexing.